mahyarnajibi/SNIPER/README.md

 The model we trained on OpenImagesV4 used Soft-Sampling which is implemented in [multi_proposal_target_layer.cu](https://github.com/mahyarnajibi/SNIPER-mxnet/blob/SNIPER-mxnet-open/src/operator/multi_proposal_target.cu) in the [SNIPER-mxnet-open](https://github.com/mahyarnajibi/SNIPER-mxnet/tree/SNIPER-mxnet-open/) branch.

 Please note that while the branch is able to reproduce the results, it is out of sync with the master branch and would be updated soon.
+The experiments conducted in the soft-sampling paper were part of an internal repo which was much slower for training object detectors and the research was conducted when SNIPER was under development.